unicode-org/icu/docs/userguide/unicode.md

 Unicode, process the text, and convert it back to the original encoding without loss of data.

-*The first 128 Unicode code point values are assigned to the same characters as in US-ASCII.
+> :point_right: *The first 128 Unicode code point values are assigned to the same characters as in US-ASCII.
 For example, the same number is assigned to the same character.
 The same is true for the first 256 code point values of Unicode compared to ISO 8859-1 (Latin-1) which itself is a direct superset of US-ASCII.
 This makes it